 The above statement contains a lot of information not well understood by modern day Christians.
 The simple title “Jew” relates to a person’s ethnic identity, national identity, and religious identity.
 In addition, first century Palestine was under the cruel and oppressive occupation of the Roman Empire, which resulted in the Jews being fractured into a number of sects with regard to how they viewed God and the Roman occupation.
 This all makes for a complex backdrop to the activities of Yeshua and his family.
-What Jewish sect did Yeshua identify with, what scriptures influenced his worldview, and lastly, what religious values did Yeshua, his family, and disciples hold as sacred?
+What Jewish group did Yeshua identify with, what scriptures influenced his worldview, and lastly, what religious values did Yeshua, his family, and disciples hold as sacred?
 Over 60 years of research on the Dead Sea Scrolls has yielded some insight into these questions.

-While there were a number of Jewish sects proliferating throughout Palestine at this time, with a confusing variety of names, there tended to be three “major” sects based on politics and religious beliefs, the Pharisees, the Sadducees, and a group of related sects collectively called the Essenes.
+While there were a number of Jewish sects proliferating throughout Palestine at this time, with a confusing variety of names, there tended to be three “major” sects based on politics and religious beliefs.
+They were the Pharisees, the Sadducees, and a group of related sects collectively called the Essenes.

 They differed with other Jews on the importance of the Second Temple with its rites and services, and those who emphasized the importance of other Mosaic Laws.
 Another point of separation, specifically religious, involved different interpretations of the Torah and how to apply it to current Jewish life.
 The Pharisees also believed in the resurrection of the dead.

-4) Christians – To use the term “Christian” to refer to the followers of Yeshua before 100 CE is very confusing and problematic.
+To use the term “Christian” to refer to the followers of Yeshua before 200 CE is very confusing and problematic.
 Why?
-Because Christianity, as we know it, simply did not exist as an independent religious entity before then.
+Because Christianity, as we know it, simply did not exist as an independent religious entity apart from Judaism before then.
 For most of the first century CE, and a good part of the second century CE, followers of Yeshua and their leadership were all Jews operating within some sect of Judaism.

 Now I know someone is going to say, “What about Paul”?
-By his own words, Paul was a Pharisee and remained a Pharisee until the day he died.
+By his own words, Sha’ul was a Pharisee and remained a Pharisee until the day he died.